Congress of State

-The Congress of State is the government of the Republic of San Marino.
-In conformity with Article 3 of the Declaration on the Citizens’ Rights it is politically answerable to the Grand and General Council.
+The Congress of State (Congresso di Stato; Cungres ad Stat) is the executive government of the Republic of San Marino.
+In accordance with Article 3 of the Declaration of Citizens’ Rights, it is politically accountable to the Grand and General Council.
+The Congress of State determines the general policy of the government and directs administrative action for the implementation of that policy.

-It is composed of a variable number of members, generally around ten, and is appointed by the Grand and General Council from among its own members, who are themselves elected by the population.
-Its members typically serve for the five year term of a Council, but can be forced to resign by a parliamentary vote of no confidence.
+The Congress is composed of a variable number of members, generally around ten, appointed by the Grand and General Council from among its own members, who are elected by universal suffrage.
+Members normally serve for the duration of the legislature, typically five years, but may be required to resign following a parliamentary vote of no confidence.

+The Congress of State is chaired by the two Captains Regent, who preside without voting rights.
+Their role is to coordinate and guide proceedings and to maintain the institutional link between the executive and legislative branches.
+The Captains Regent rotate every six months in accordance with San Marino’s constitutional tradition.

-The most senior posts are the Secretary for Foreign Affairs, the Secretary for Internal Affairs, and the Secretary for Finance, who are directly appointed by the Council.
-The other seven members are given their role by the Congress after their appointment by the Council.
+The most senior position within the Congress is generally considered to be the Secretary of State for Foreign and Political Affairs, often regarded as the de facto head of government, alongside the Secretaries of State for Internal Affairs and for Finance and Budget, who are appointed directly by the Grand and General Council.
+The remaining Secretaries of State are assigned their portfolios by the Congress following their appointment by the Council.